puntogris/neon-maze/README.md

 # neon maze
-Game where all the players are set in a maze, when someone reaches the exit, everyone will be transported to the new maze and their positions will be reseted.
+Game where all the players are set in a maze, when someone reaches the exit, everyone will be transported to a new maze and their positions will be reseted.

 Used in this project:</br>
   * Kotlin